AusRehab

 • Developing tailored recovery programs in collaboration with healthcare professionals.

-• Facilitating a supportive return-to-work (RTW) process that accommodates the employee’s needs and promotes a safe working environment.
+• Facilitating a supportive return to work (RTW) process that accommodates the employee’s needs and promotes a safe working environment.

-Returning to Work After a Non Work-Related Injury
+Returning to Work After a Non-Work Related Injury

 “By prioritising supportive workplace rehabilitation practices, employers can facilitate the recovery of their employees, ensuring a seamless transition back to work.”